lilwasser/MTA-Turnstile-Data/README.md

 ### What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?

-An individual sample for the MTA dataset would include which stations have the most foot traffic (entrances and exits) during non-work hours (7-9am, 4-6pm).
+An individual sample for the MTA dataset would include which stations have the most foot traffic (entrances and exits) during non-work hours (7-9am, 4-7pm).
+Units: entries, exits, date, time, station.
-An individual sample for the Flu Vaccination dataset would include the address, borough, and children (when can children get vaccinated).
+An individual sample for the Safe Sex dataset would include the address, borough, hours (Monday, Tues, Wed, Thurs, Fri, Sat, Sun), supplies (check T/F: condoms, FC2 (female condoms), lubricant.
 ### If modeling, what will you predict as your target?

-I would expect to find heavier foot traffic around flu vaccination sites that are close to subway stations.
+I would expect to find heavier foot traffic around safe sex sites that are close to subway stations.

 ## TOOLS: